Sirohi district: Languages

-At the time of the 2011 census, 76.47% of the population spoke Marwari, 7.54% Hindi, 7.04% Rajasthani and 6.44% Garasia as their first language.
+At the time of the 2011 census, 66.47% of the population spoke Marwari, 7.54% Hindi, 7.04% Rajasthani and 16.44% bhili as their first language.

 Economy

 In 2006 the Ministry of Panchayati Raj named Sirohi one of the country's 250 most backward districts (out of a total of 640).
 It is one of the twelve districts in Rajasthan currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Administrative setup

 There are five Sub Divisions in the Sirohi district: Abu Road, Sirohi, Mount Abu, Sheoganj, Pindwara and Reodar, while five tehsils are Abu Road, Sirohi, Sheoganj, Pindwara, and Reodar.
 Five of the above tehsils (excluding Deldar) have Panchayat Samitis.
 A total of 162 Gram Panchayts are there for 518 villages in the district and five Nagar Palikas (Municipalitys) are there for Sirohi, Sheoganj, Pindwara, Abu Road and Mount Abu.
 There are three sub-tehsils: Bhavri in Pindwara, Kalandri in Sirohi, and Mandar in Reodar tehsils respectively.